Melk Abbey in Austria

 Baroque splendor in Melk Abbey

 The Babenberg period was followed by economic decline and a decline in morals in the Melk monastery.
 A fire destroyed almost the entire monastery.
 The plague, crop failures and other plagues did the rest.
 The Melk reform in the 15th century led to a brief recovery.
-However, these destroyed the Reformation and the Turkish wars in the 16th century.
+However, the Reformation and the Turkish wars in the 16th century destroyed these.
 It was only during the Counter-Reformation that the monastery was able to build up an economic base that made it possible to rebuild the monastery in the Baroque style.
 Melk Abbey experienced its heyday with the conversion of the monastery in the Baroque style according to plans by Jakob Prandtauer.
 It took only 40 years to convert the monastery to its baroque splendor.
 Even another fire could not stop the completion.

 Large baroque monastery in Lower Austria

 Melk Abbey is undoubtedly one of the largest baroque monasteries in Lower Austria.
 The architecture of the monastery is a real feast for the eyes, which inspires every visitor.
 The monastery is located on a rock that towers majestically over the Danube.
 The facade of the monastery is a masterpiece of baroque art and architecture.
 Richly decorated with statues and ornaments, the monastery is a sight that takes your breath away.
 Inside the monastery is a library that is considered one of the finest in the world.
-The impressive shelves and artistic murals make every book's heart beat faster.
+The impressive shelves and artistic murals make every book lover's heart beat faster.
 The magnificent collegiate church, decorated with marble and gold, is also an unforgettable experience for every visitor.

 The Age of Enlightenment caused a reorientation in Melk Abbey.
 A high school moved in.
-No own abbot could be elected.
+No local abbot could be elected.
 Instead, a commander-abbot moved in.
 The emperor appointed a prior who was responsible for the monastic economy.
 After the Napoleonic Wars, the modernization of the monastery finally began.
 The baroque buildings have been restored.
 Actually, the renewal of the buildings is a permanent process.
 Girls were allowed to attend classes in high school.
 A student exchange with a Benedictine school in America began.
 Tourism contributes a lot to the financing of these measures.

 Visit to Melk Abbey